comorment/containers/scripts/pgs/pgs_toolkit/README.md

 #### ``run_pgs_MoBa_*.py``

-Run PGS using PLINK, PRSice2 and LDpred2, respectively on MoBa data (only on TSD)
+Run basic PGS for height using PLINK, PRSice2 and LDpred2, respectively on MoBa child sample data (only on TSD p697).

 ### ``pgs_exec.py`` command line tool